 Prices on some of the most popular vintage models — think Rolex Submariners, Omega Speedmasters and the like — have absolutely exploded over the past ten years or so.
 What could once be had for $500 now costs $1,000; what once cost $1,000 now costs $3,000, and what once cost $5,000 now requires you to sell a kidney in order to afford.
 But fear not, as that doesn't mean there isn't good value to be had from many lesser known models.

-We're fortunate enough to know some of the best vintage watch dealers in the world through our work at Gear Patrol, a few of whom have weighed in here on what they believe are the best buys in vintage timepieces right now.
-Each has a different set of parameters for what constitutes "value," and to that end, prices in this guide range for $50 to $5,000.
-But we've largely capped the range at $5k, and given the variety present, it should be evident that there's myriad options in vintage watches for several hundred to a few thousand dollars.
+We're fortunate enough to know some of the best vintage watch dealers in the world through our work at Gear Patrol, a few of whom have weighed in here on what they believe are some of the best buys in vintage timepieces.
+Each has a different set of parameters for what constitutes "value," and to that end, you'll see those that range in price between $50 and $5,000.
+But we've largely capped the range around $5k, and given the variety present, it should be evident that there's myriad options in vintage watches for several hundred to a few thousand dollars.

 Seth Roberts, Owner, Hub City Vintage